sparrowcode/sparrowcode.io-content/en/tutorials/privacy-manifest.md

 ## IDFA

 If you are using IDFA, add the **Privacy Tracking Enabled** field and set `YES`.
-Ddd the **Privacy Tracking Domains** field as well, here you need to specify all domains that work in IDFA.
+Add the **Privacy Tracking Domains** field as well, here you need to specify all domains that work in IDFA.

 ![Fields for IDFA in Manifest](https://cdn.sparrowcode.io/tutorials/privacy-manifest/tracking-enabled-tracking-domains.png?v=1)